dontcry2013/blog/source/_posts/rsync.md

 * pid file - process id file of the daemon
 * port - port will be listening by the daemon, can be ignored when use xinetd
-* address - IP address of the daemon, can be ignored when use xinetd
+* address - address on which the rsync daemon listens, can be ignored when use xinetd

 **`Attention`**